 The response and recovery of the halite microbiome, a sensitive extremophile ecosystem, provided the opportunity to characterize the response dynamics of a natural community to changing environmental conditions.
-A major rainfall proved to be devastating to the halophiles found within the salt nodules of Salar Grande, as was also found for other desert microbiomes that evolved to endure prolonged desiccation (26).
+A major rainfall proved to be devastating to the extreme halophiles found within the salt nodules of Salar Grande.
+The shift in the observed taxonomic composition following the rain was extraordinary not only in the context of this study but also when comparing with previous studies of this area in 2013 (17).
 The surviving community was comprised of organisms with higher average isoelectric points (pI) of their proteomes and lower potassium uptake potential.
-Low proteome pI and high potassium uptake rates are features of salt-in strategists, as these adaptations allow them to balance high external salt concentrations (22, 44).
-Our observations suggest that the rain temporarily decreased the salt concentrations within the colonized pores (24, 45), rapidly changing the osmotic conditions within.
+This was significant because high potassium uptake is a strategy used by salt-in strategists to balance high external salt concentrations, while the low pI of their proteome allows them to function in the high-potassium intracellular environment (21, 42).
+Our reported average isoelectric points for the two dominant salt-in strategists in this system – 5.80 (Bacteroidetes) and 5.04 (Halobacteria) – were similar to those previously documented for these taxa – 5.92 and 5.03, respectively (19).
+It is also well documented that acid-shifted proteomes is also an adaptation in salt-in strategists to increasing salt in the environments (43, 44).
+The changes in pI and potassium uptake potential we observed after the rain suggest that the rain temporarily decreased the salt concentrations within the colonized pores (23, 45), rapidly changing the osmotic conditions within.
 We hypothesize that this led to a mass death event of organisms poorly adapted to large osmotic changes immediately following the rain, while giving others an advantage.

-The taxonomic rearrangement at the strain level after the rain was likely driven by neutral (i.e. random) processes (46, 47) similar to those governing the initial colonization of halite nodules.
-These rearrangements resulted in high inter-nodule taxonomic diversity (19) while the functional states remained.
+The taxonomic shifts at the contig level we detected after the rain were likely driven by neutral (i.e. random) processes (46, 47) similar to those governing the initial colonization of halite nodules.
+These rearrangements resulted in high inter-nodule taxonomic diversity (18) while the functional states remained.
 We suggest that each nodule was stochastically colonized by random draw, from the seed bank, of competitively equivalent organisms.
 A seed bank is a diverse genetic reservoir consisting of a large collection of low-abundance organisms (1, 48) that might be critical for microbiome functioning, particularly following prolonged unchanging environmental conditions such as the past 13 years prior to the rain in northern Atacama.
 Seed banks conserve genetic and functional diversity, which in turn allows for rapid adaptation and restructuring of the microbial community following a drastic perturbation.